LegacyOfKain/KeystoreDB/Readme.md

 var encryptionService = new EncryptionService();
 var fileService = new FileService();
-var logger = new ConsoleLogger(); // Add this line var databaseService = new DatabaseService(dbPath, password, encryptionService, fileService, logger);
+var logger = new ConsoleLogger(); // Add this line var databaseService = new DatabaseService(dbPath, password, logger);
+databaseService.Load(); // Load the database from the file if it exists, or initialize an empty database if not found

 // Set a value
 databaseService.Set("myKey", "myValue");